Skip to main content

 This led the government to introduce the Smart Export Guarantee.

-Can I get the smart export guarantee with an energy storage system?
+Can I get the Smart Export Guarantee with an energy storage system?

 Energy suppliers don’t have to pay you for non-renewable electricity exported to the grid, but some may choose to do so.